gitatmanu/gitatmanu/README.md

 ### Hello, I'm Manel 👋

-- 🔭 I’m currently working on: nazbolizaBot, armesilla-bot and estadodelmce.
+- 🔭 I’m currently working on: nazbot, armesilla-bot and estadodelmce.
 -
 - 📫 How to reach me: gitatmanu@gmail.com.